About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • hypertension and coronary heart disease, arrhythmia;

-Salu odes can be read in some popular medical weeklies.
-It turns out that it has the same properties as olive oil, and therefore you can use it without any reservations.
-At the same time, many argue that it is possible to help the body "purify itself" only by fasting.
+In some popular medical weeklies you can read odes to lard.
+It turns out that it has the same properties as olive oil, and therefore can be consumed without any reservations.
+At the same time, many argue that you can help the body “cleanse” only by fasting.

 Loading...Loading...